 Inhaling it directly or diffusing the oil are both effective methods.
 To treat your congestion, the best way is to add a couple of drops into a bowl of hot water and then inhaling the steamy, rich vapors.
 To achieve even better results, you can combine angelica oil with either eucalyptus or peppermint oil, and that will help you to breathe easier in a short period of time.

 Detoxifies Your Body

 Given that you are continuously bombarded with dietary and environmental toxins, the major organs in your body such as the kidney and liver have a tendency to be overworked.
 That can lead to fatigue and illness.
-You should try flushing those toxins out of you system periodically.
+You should try flushing those toxins out of your system periodically.
 That helps to keep your body in its best possible condition.

 Angelica essential oil is able to detoxify your body due to a couple of different reasons.
 For one thing, it has diaphoretic properties, meaning that it helps you sweat.
 Although you might consider sweating to be a nuisance, this actually performs a very beneficial function in that it rids your body of many unwanted substances.
-It also helps with flushing out toxins like sebum, fats and uric acid.
+It also helps with flushing out toxins like sebum, fats, and uric acid.

 For Anxiety And Stress